Your March Gardening Guide

 - Herbs: Dill, parsley, borage, chives, garlic chives, rocket and chamomile.

-- Flowers: African daisies, Alyssum, Snapdragons, Bellis perennis, Calendula, Chrysanthemum paludosum, Dianthus, Bokbaai Vygies, Hollyhocks, Pansies, Poppies, Primulas, Stocks, Violas and the fragrant favourite, Sweet peas.
+- Flowers: African daisies, Alyssum, Snapdragons, Bellis perennis, Calendula, Chrysanthemum paludosum, Dianthus, Bokbaai Vygies, Hollyhocks, Pansies, Poppies, Primulas, Stocks, Violas and fragrant favourites, Sweet peas.

 - The end of March is a good time to sow evergreen and shade lawn seed.